Market Overview: How Conversational AI Platforms Are Leveraging LLMs

 While many of the other LLM powered features that are now finding their way into chatbot platforms such as boosting training phrases or response writing represent the low-hanging fruit, they can still reduce the time it takes to create a chatbot and assist in making the conversation more adaptable to a customer’s current mood and communication style but ultimately create fewer new possibilities for teams building chatbots.

-As there is so much similarity between what each platform is implementing it suggests that most platform providers are taking a cautious approach to LLMs and still trying to find their feet.
-Of course, we’ll continue to watch this space to see how the platforms change and develop their LLM offerings.
+As there is so much similarity between what each platform is implementing it suggests that most platform providers are taking a cautious approach to LLMs and still trying to find their feet and we will continue to watch this space to see how the platforms change and develop their LLM offerings.